So you've got yourself a pair (or any number) of active speakers and are wondering if it's okay to leave them turned on when they're not in use.

-The first enemy you’ll be avoiding when you turn off your powered speaker monitors is heat.
+Heat is the first enemy you'll be avoiding when you turn off your powered speaker monitors.

-Though it’s unlikely that an amplifier will burn out or a speaker will blow while no audio signals are passing through them, it’s still best practice to turn the speaker/amp off when they’re not in use.
-This type of damage is typically caused by overloading the amplifier and/or speaker with excessive audio signal levels.
+Though it's unlikely that an amplifier will burn out or a speaker will blow while no audio signals are passing through them, it's still best practice to turn the speaker/amp off when they're not in use.
+This type of damage is typically caused by excessive audio signal levels overloading the amplifier and/or speaker.